Apple's Timeline 1976-2024 from the Apple I in 1976 to the iPad in 2010

 US$499

-Apple iPhone.
-A "smart phone" that uses Apple's proprietary iOS operating system and runs on an ARM-designed Samsung processor.
+Apple iPhone, a Foxconn manufactured "smart phone" that used Apple's proprietary iOS operating system.
+Initially ran on an ARM-designed Samsung processor, and since 2014 TSMC.
 Apparently, Steve Jobs saw it more like an iPod than a computer, at least initially.
-However in 2008, Google released an "open source" operating system called Android that any phone manufacturer is allowed to use, providing it uses ARM technology, which ARM is quite happy to license for a royalty fee.
-Android has also been ported to run on an Intel processor chip.
+However in 2008, Google released an "open source" operating system called Android, available anywhere, providing it uses ARM technology, and pays ARM's royalties

 2010